Chris Langham: Later career

 Langham wrote the BBC One sitcom Kiss Me Kate, in which he appeared alongside Caroline Quentin and Amanda Holden.
 In 2002, he wrote and starred in Bradford in My Dreams, an adaptation of a short story by Lawrence Block for the BBC Three series Spine Chillers.
 On Radio 4, he narrated the series The Rapid Eye Movement, which starred Martin Freeman as Chester Beatty, in whose head the entire series took place.
 In 2003, he directed the BBC TV comedy series Posh Nosh.

-In 2003 and 2005, respectively, he portrayed authors George Orwell and John Wyndham in the BBC docudrama George Orwell – A Life in Pictures and the BBC Four documentary John Wyndham: the Invisible Man of Science Fiction.
+In 2003 and 2005, respectively, Langham portrayed authors George Orwell and John Wyndham in the BBC docudrama George Orwell – A Life in Pictures and the BBC Four documentary John Wyndham: the Invisible Man of Science Fiction.
 He also appeared in the radio magazine satire The Sunday Format.

+He was the narrator for the storypeople segments on the children's TV show Boohbah which aired on ITV from 2003 to 2006.

-He starred alongside co-writer Paul Whitehouse in Help on BBC Two in 2005, where he also appeared in the Armando Iannucci comedy The Thick of It in the same year.
+Langham starred alongside co-writer Paul Whitehouse in Help on BBC Two in 2005, where he also appeared in the Armando Iannucci comedy The Thick of It in the same year.
 Langham was named Best Comedy Actor in the 2005 British Comedy Awards and won the 2006 BAFTA Best Comedy Performance award for his role in The Thick of It.
 In November 2005, Langham wrote and starred in ITV pilot Seven Second Delay.

 He was a frequent guest on The Heaven and Earth Show.
 He was part of the writing team for Bremner, Bird and Fortune, in which he occasionally appeared as a civil servant discussing things with Bremner's Tony Blair.
-Langham has appeared as a panelist on the Radio 4 show Armando Iannucci's Charm Offensive.
+Langham also appeared as a panellist on the Radio 4 show Armando Iannucci's Charm Offensive.

 Arrest and conviction

 On 29 November 2005, Langham was arrested by Kent Police in connection with Operation Ore, a British police operation into credit-card customers paying to access indecent and abusive images of children on the internet.
-The arrest was first reported in the press on 16 December 2005, in response to which Langham's lawyer read a statement in which he said that he was innocent and pointed out that he had not been charged.
+The arrest was first reported in the press on 16 December 2005, in response to which Langham's lawyer read a statement saying he was innocent and pointing out he had not been charged.
 On 11 May 2006, he was charged with 15 counts of downloading indecent images of children.